 Walk times, pace and distances

-Wednesday walks are always shorter, 4 to 7 miles with the start time varying.
+Wednesday walks are always shorter, 4 to 7 miles, usually starting at 10.00am.

 Leaders do have discretion to vary the length or route of a walk, but this is always explained at the start.